ioncakephper/function-call-tree-vs-extension/README.md

 - Instead of running three separate documentation commands, you just run `npm run docs:all`.
 - And most importantly, before you commit, you run `npm run ready`.
 This single command is your pre-flight check.
 It guarantees that every commit you push is not only functional but also perfectly formatted, linted, and documented.
 This discipline saves countless hours in code review and prevents messy commit histories.

-By embracing this automation, `js-starter` helps you build better software, faster.
+By embracing this automation, `function-call-tree-vs-extension` helps you build better software, faster.

 ## 📦 Release & Versioning